QuickBooks Capital: Review and Complete Guide to Business Funding

 QuickBooks Capital Application Process

-The first thing you’ll need is your login credentials since you’ll need to apply from your QuickBooks account.
+The first thing you’ll need to get started with QuickBooks Capital’s service is your login credentials, since you’ll be applying from your QuickBooks accounting software.
 You’ll also need:

 - Basic business information (like phone number, address, and email)

 - Business employer ID number or (in the U.S.) social security number